quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/qbot_platform_library.rst

 Description
 ^^^^^^^^^^^

-QBot Platforms are considered "actors" in Quanser Interactive Labs.
+A QBot Platform is considered an "actor" in Quanser Interactive Labs.
 The QBot Platform library can be used to acquire sensor data from the virtual environment and control the motion of the robot(s).

-See the QBot Platform :ref:`qbotPlatformTutorial` to get a better understanding of using QBot Platform in Quanser Interactive Labs.
+..
+See the QBot Platform :ref:`qbotPlatformTutorial` to get a better understanding
+.. of using QBot Platform in Quanser Interactive Labs.

 .. _qbotPlatformLibrary: